Arable/developer.arable.com/docs/README.md

   -H 'Authorization: Bearer <Token>' \
 ```

-::: warning VERSION NOTE
+::: tip VERSION NOTE
-Arable API 2.0 is in beta.
+Arable API 2.2.0 is now commercially released.
 See our changelog for release changes.
 :::